 The growth in the older population is a relatively new phenomenon that began during the second half of the twentieth century, first in developed countries and more recently across developing countries as well.
 It is grounded in two recent developments: a reduction in birthrate and developments in medical science that have significantly increased life expectancy.

-Generally, men aged 65 and women aged 60 are classified as older people.
-In the richer, more developed countries, by 2050 about 30 percent of the population will be over the age of 60 years.
+Generally, men aged sixty-five and women aged sixty are classified as older people.
+In the richer, more developed countries, by 2050 about 30 percent of the population will be over the age of sixty years.
 A declining working population will have to create the income, wealth, and tax revenues needed to support the economic needs of the rising number of retired people, and this is likely to have enormous financial and political consequences.
-By 2050, the ratio of working people to those over age 65 in the United States will be about 3:1.
+By 2050, the ratio of working people to those over age sixty-five in the United States will be about 3:1.
 This will have major implications for Social Security taxes and retirement planning.
 As a consequence of the large numbers retiring from the labor force, Social Security and other retirement systems will require re-organization.
-Key challenges include the financing of public pensions, health care costs of the aged, and long term care.
+Key challenges include the financing of public pensions, health care costs of the aged, and long-term care.
 Other significant issues include changes in labor, immigration, and family policies.
-There will be also a rising risk of retiree poverty for millions of people, especially for those who have been unable to save enough through their pension and retirement plans
+There will also be a rising risk of retiree poverty for millions of people, especially for those who have been unable to save enough through their pension and retirement plans

 Economic growth, taxation, consumption, investments, and the welfare system will all impact society across all age groups.
 The public sector will undergo new stresses, as will free market systems and economic growth.
 In this context, the world economy will demand increased cooperation of governments to resolve socioeconomic and political problems and to assist state and local communities in providing adequate services for the older citizens.